Ranking Top 25 Golfers In U.S. Open Field

 4. Justin Thomas (T9 in 2017): Second on the PGA Tour in strokes gained tee to green, first in strokes gained after ejecting belligerent fans from the state of Florida.
 Said he shot a pointless 65 last year at Shinnecock in a practice round (that’s how all my 65s go, too).
 His wildly underrated short game (sixth in scrambling from 10-20 yards) is going to come in handy after the USGA removed the rough from around the greens.

-5. Justin Rose (Won in 2013): Speaking of a slayer of big boy courses.
+5. Justin Rose (Won in 2013): Speaking of a slayer of big-boy courses.
 Rose is coming into this U.S. Open with six top 10s and two wins this season already.
 He’s missed his last two U.S. Open cuts, which is the only thing keeping me from slotting him in the top three.

 6. Brooks Koepka (Won in 2017): I did not see myself putting him in the top 10, much less the top six as of about a month ago.
 But his return from injury has been a revelation: three 63s in two starts at The Players and the Fort Worth Invitational as well as a fairly strong week in Memphis.
 He’s been incredibly inaccurate off the tee, though, which could be an issue at U.S. Opens not played at Erin Hills.
 Hasn’t finished outside the top 21 in his last 10 majors.